 Send Copy 1 of Form W-2 to your state, city, or local tax department.
-For more information concerning Copy 1, contact your state, city, or local tax department.
+For more information concerning Copy 1 (including how to complete boxes 15-20), contact your state, city, or local tax department.

 Shipping and mailing.
-If you file more than one type of employment tax form, please group Forms W-2 of the same type, with a separate Form W-3 for each type, and send them in separate groups.
-See the specific instructions for box b of Form W-3 on page 10.
+If you file more than one type of employment tax form, please group Forms W-2 of the same type with a separate Form W-3 for each type, and send them in separate groups.
+See the specific instructions for box b of Form W-3 on page 13.